Model Order Reduction for Open Quantum Systems Based on Measurement-adapted Time-coarse Graining: Dynamics of the time-coarse grained density matrix

-where $H_{\textrm{eff}}^{(k)}(t)$ and $D_{\textrm{eff}}^{(k)}(t)$ are defined in Eq.(\ref{Eq: Hk}) and Eq.(\ref{Eq: Dk}) respectively as proven in the Appendix(\ref{Appx: Perturbative expansion}).
 In fact, these closed-form formulas allow for fully automated symbolic as well as numerical calculations on computers, which we address in an accompanying paper \cite{Leon_Wentao_STCG}.

-Finally, note that the starting point of the TCG perturbation theory is a closed quantum system evolved by the von-Neumann equation.
-All quantum electrodynamical systems are systems with infinite degrees of freedom, in practice described by a system+bath Hamiltonian.
+Finally, TCG perturbation theory is grounded in the fundamental Hamiltonian formulation of quantum systems -- potentially with infinite degrees of freedom -- governed by the von Neumann equation.
+Quantum electrodynamical systems, in particular, fall into this category.
 We show in the next section that time-coarse graining justifies many of the standard approximations that is adopted in Quantum Optics.
-With a suitable choice of the coarse-graining time scale, the bath can be safely traced out from $\overline{\rho}(t)$ which we take to be the TCG density matrix observed over a time scale much longer than the bath relaxation time.
-Therefore, the Markov approximation, for instance, is automatically justified by the separation of time scales in many practical cases.
+But in addition, with a suitable choice of the coarse-graining time scale, the MaTCG framework allows for a systematic derivation of the non-Markovian dynamics of a subsytem.
+In particular, it provides a rigorous justification for tracing out from $\overline{\rho}(t)$ parts of the system that evolve with a bath relaxation time shorter than the time-coarse-graining time $\tau$.

 In the following section, we discuss in detail the dispersive readout of a spin-like degree of freedom, both as an illustration of the TCG method, and as a toy model towards an in-depth analysis of the readout problem of superconducting qubits.
 In order to obtain more explicit results, starting from here, we assume a gaussian window function $f(t;\tau) = \frac{1}{\sqrt{2\pi}\tau} e^{-\frac{t^{2}}{2\tau^{2}}}$ of half width $\tau$, which gives rise to the following low-pass filter function $\tilde{f}(\omega) = e^{-\frac{\omega^{2}\tau^{2}}{2}}$.